owasp-amass/amass/README.md

 ```

-## Settings for the amass Maltego Local Transform
+## Settings for the Amass Maltego Local Transform

 1. Setup a new local transform within Maltego: